Barbara Pym: Rediscovery and final years

-On 21 January 1977, the Times Literary Supplement ran an article in which high-profile literary figures listed their most underrated and overrated British novelists of the century.
-Pym was chosen as the most underrated writer by both Larkin and Lord David Cecil, and was the only novelist to be selected by two contributors.
-On the strength of that review, literary interest in Pym was revived after 16 years.
-Pym and Larkin had kept up a private correspondence for 17 years, but even his influence had previously been of no use in getting her a new publishing contract.
-Several publishing companies expressed an interest, including her former publisher Cape.
+On 21 January 1977, the Times Literary Supplement ran an article in which high-profile writers and academics named their most underrated and overrated books or authors of the previous 75 years (the lifetime of the publication).
+Pym was chosen as the most underrated writer by both Larkin and Lord David Cecil, and was the only person to be selected by two contributors.
+On the strength of that article, literary interest in Pym was revived after 16 years.
+Pym and Larkin had kept up a correspondence for 17 years, but even his influence had been of no use in getting her a new publishing contract.
+Several publishing companies now expressed an interest, including her former publisher Cape.
 Pym rejected them in favour of Macmillan, who agreed to publish Quartet in Autumn the same year.
 Before Quartet had been published, Macmillan also agreed to publish The Sweet Dove Died, which she had reworked since completing it 10 years earlier.
 Cape reprinted her earlier novels, to which they still had the rights.
 The BBC interviewed Pym for a programme, Tea with Miss Pym, which aired on 21 October 1977.
-Reviews of Quartet were almost uniformly positive, and the novel was nominated for the 1977 Booker Prize.
-Pym attended the ceremony, but the award went to Paul Scott, for his book Staying On.
+Reviews of Quartet were almost uniformly positive, and the novel was nominated for the 1977 Booker Prize, which went to Paul Scott for Staying On.